 his Master’s is open to all applicants with a bachelor’s degree obtained before the enrolment deadline of each round.

 The selection process will be held at Bologna Business School.
-The selections for the first round will take place on the 13th of October 2020, and the selections for the second round will take place on the 3rd of December 2020 and the selections for the third round on 15th December
+The selections for the first round will take place on the 13th of October 2020, the selections for the second round will take place on the 3rd of December 2020 and the selections for the third round on 15th December

 In line with the number of available places, admission to the program is granted according to the position on the list of qualified candidates, drawn up on the basis of the total score awarded at the end of the admissions process.